plvch/mp-analyzer/README.md

 # German MP Data Processing

-Dataset of translated and profession-tagged German MPs from an Open Data XML (https://www.bundestag.de/services/opendata)
+Dataset of translated and profession-tagged German MPs from an Open Data XML (https://www.bundestag.de/services/opendata) Data Source: Deutscher Bundestag/Bundesrat - DIP

-Translation / Tagging / Data extraction is Claude-assisted.
+Further Translation / Tagging / Data extraction is Claude-assisted.

 This repository contains scripts to process and analyze data about Members of the German Bundestag (MPs).
 The main script performs the following tasks: